 But there are also tools for merchandise management and logistics that make the workflow more efficient.
-For example, small online shops that take care of all processes themselves can use the shop system from WooCommerce.
 The widely used e-commerce platform is based on the well-known WordPress website construction kit and offers numerous functions for individualization.
 The integration into WordPress is free of charge - only additional features are charged additionally.

 A survey by Consultport in June 2020 showed that SMEs prefer to use external partners for digitisation.
 Precisely because two important issues - securing existence and digitisation - are clashing and the current situation brings numerous challenges with it, it is essential to reflect on your core competencies.
 Nevertheless, the experience of the crisis can help you to start a successful future.
 ARTS can support you in coming to terms with the learning moments, highlighting positive cost and efficiency effects and using these from now on in your corporate strategy.
 During the crisis we have also gained experience from which you can now benefit.
 From working and leading in the home office to extensive digital change processes, we want to support you in transforming challenges into opportunities.